Call Today to Get Started With Your Visa!

 What If My H-1B Visa Gets Denied?
 Alternative Options for F-1 Visa Holders

-Getting your H-1B visa denied can feel like hitting a dead end, but it doesn’t mean your journey in the U.S. is over.
-There are several alternative visa options that may allow you to stay, work, or gain experience in the U.S. based on your qualifications and career goals.
+Getting your H-1B visa denied can feel like hitting a dead end, but it doesn’t mean your journey in the US is over.
+There are several alternative visa options that may allow you to stay, work, or gain experience in the US based on your qualifications and career goals.
 Here are some viable options:

 If you have exceptional skills in science, education, business, or athletics, the O-1 visa could be an option.
 This visa is designed for individuals who have received recognition for their work, such as awards, publications, or major contributions in their field.
-If you have a strong portfolio showcasing your expertise, this visa might be your ticket to staying in the U.S.

-The H-3 visa is a lesser-known but useful option if you want to gain specialized training in the U.S. but are not eligible for the H-1B.
+The H-3 visa is a lesser-known but useful option if you want to gain specialized training in the US but are not eligible for the H-1B.
 This visa is meant for individuals who need training that is not available in their home country, particularly in fields like technology, healthcare, finance, and management.

 Final Thoughts

 Feeling lost in the process?
 The Law Offices of Sweta Khandelwal can help you navigate every step.
 If you are unsure which path suits you best, book a consultation with Sweta Khandelwal and get expert guidance tailored to your situation.
-Need help ensuring your paperwork is flawless?
-Contact the Law Offices of Sweta Khandelwal and get professional assistance to avoid last-minute hiccups.

 Get Started With Your Visa